UWCNuclear/UbuntuSetUp/README.md

 ***More support:***	https://wiki.ubuntu.com/WSL and Google

-# How to install ROOT6 on Ubuntu
+# How to install ROOT on Ubuntu
 **Step 1.**	Install all required and optional packages (https://root.cern/install/dependencies/) by pasting the two following commands in the terminal:

     sudo apt-get install dpkg-dev cmake g++ gcc binutils libx11-dev libxpm-dev \